firepear/homefarm/README.md

 It can also be used for ad-hoc management of individual compute nodes, and the workunits being handled by those nodes.

+## Keeping the farm up to date

+Run `'sudo ./bin/update-farm'`

+This script will check github to find the current version of homefarm.
+If you are up-to-date, no action will be taken.

+If there is a new version, then:

+* The control node's clone of homefarm will be updated
+* The control node's OS and ansible packages will be updated
+* The compute nodes will have their OS and ansible packages updated
+* BOINC will be rebuilt on the compute nodes, if needed
+* The compute nodes will restart
+* The control node will restart

+## Adding/removing/modifying BOINC projects

+Edit `nodes/NODE.yml` for any nodes you wish to modify.

+* To define and attach to a new project, create a new stanza in the `projects` dict and set the project state to `active`.
+* To suspend work on a project, set project state to `suspended`.
+* To resume work on a project, set project state to `active`.
+* To finish the workunits you have, but not request more, set project state to `nomorework`.
+* To restart work from a state of `nomorework`, set project state to `active`.
+* To detach from a project entirely, set project state to `detached`.
+There is no reason to remove detached project stanzas unless you wish to clean up the file, and leaving them in place makes it easy to re-attach later.

+Then run `'ansible-playbook update-projects.yml'` to have the changes pushed out to the node(s).

 ## Bringing up a new node

 Here are the condensed instructions for adding a compute node after